Luna-Salamanca/TeamcraftAPI-status-extract/README.md

 # **Teamcraft API Fetcher**
-# **Teamcraft API Fetcher**

-## **Overview**
-This Python script interacts with the *Teamcraft API* to fetch information about status effects (buffs, debuffs, etc.) — and now also Actions if the status isn't found.
-It saves structured responses locally.

----
 ## **Overview**
 This Python script interacts with the *Teamcraft API* to fetch information about status effects (buffs, debuffs, etc.) — and now also Actions if the status isn't found.
 It saves structured responses locally.